HomePhoto & VideoVSCO

 The Secret to Stunning Visual Stories: VSCO Techniques on iPad

 VSCO has lived on our iPads for years, and it is still the app we open when a photo deserves more care than a quick filter.
-The bigger screen turns editing from a fiddly chore into something genuinely relaxing, with room to see every adjustment as you make it.
-After plenty of evenings nudging sliders and building our own looks, we wanted to share what actually helps you tell a stronger visual story, where VSCO shines on a tablet, and the handful of things that still trip people up.
+The bigger screen turns editing from a fiddly chore into something calmer, with room to see every adjustment as you make it.
+VSCO is a single universal app on the App Store, so the same download runs on iPhone and iPad from one purchase.
+After plenty of evenings nudging sliders and building our own looks, we want to share what actually helps you tell a stronger visual story, where VSCO works well on a tablet, and the handful of things that still trip people up in 2026.

 Getting VSCO running on your iPad

-Two things are worth knowing before you dive in.
-First, VSCO opens straight into a seven day free trial of VSCO Plus, the paid tier.
-You can absolutely use the free version, but the app does not make that obvious, so if you only want the basics, go into your settings and cancel the trial early so you are not charged.
-Second, the iPad layout gives you a wide canvas with the tools tucked along the side, which in our testing felt far more comfortable than squinting at a phone.
+Two things are worth knowing before you start.
+First, VSCO opens straight into a seven day free trial of a paid membership, and the app does not make that obvious.
+If the trial runs out, you are charged for a full year, not a month, so if you only want the basics go into your iPad Settings, tap your name, then Subscriptions, and cancel the trial early.
+You keep the trial benefits until it ends, and you will not be charged.
+Second, VSCO only gives one free trial per account, so once you have used it you will not get another.
+Third on the practical side: the iPad layout puts your photo on a wide canvas with the tools tucked along the edge, which in our testing felt far more comfortable than squinting at a phone.
 Prop the tablet on a stand and you have a tidy little editing desk.
+One honest caveat we keep hitting is the social feed, which still glitches on iPad and feels built for the phone, so we treat the app purely as an editing studio.

 Presets are where your style begins

 VSCO built its reputation on film inspired presets, and they remain the heart of the app.
-Import a photo, tap the presets row, and you can swipe through dozens of looks that recolour and grade the image in one tap.
-The free set is a solid starting point, while VSCO Plus unlocks the much larger library, including the classic film emulations people love.
+Import a photo, tap the presets row along the bottom, and you can swipe through looks that recolour and grade the image in one tap.
+The free Starter set is a fair starting point, while a Plus membership opens the much larger library, including the classic film emulations people love.

 The manual tools that do the heavy lifting

-Presets set the mood, but the manual sliders are where a good photo becomes a great one.
-They sit in the same toolbar, and the iPad screen gives you the space to judge each change properly.
+Presets set the mood, but the manual sliders are where a good photo becomes a better one.
+After a preset is applied, tap the tools tab and you get the full set, from Adjust (crop and straighten) all the way through to HSL for individual colours.
+The iPad screen gives you the space to judge each change properly.
 These are the adjustments we reach for in almost every edit:

 • Exposure and contrast.
 The first fix for a flat or murky shot.
 Small moves go a long way.